gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 Note that `getElementPointer<Element>` will call `Element::getElementPointerImpl`,
 which needs to be implemented by the different elements.

+### Data management
+Modular simulator encourages design localizing data as much as possible.
+It also offers access to generally used data structures (such as the current state or energies).
+To allow for generic data to be shared between elements, the simulator algorithm builder also allows to store objects with life time guaranteed to be either equal to the simulator algorithm builder or equal to the simulator algorithm object (i.e. longer than the life time of the elements).

 ## Infrastructure
 ### `DomDecHelper` and `PmeLoadBalanceHelper`
 These infrastructure elements are responsible for domain decomposition and